aristanetworks/avd/docs/howto/digital_twin/README.md

 ### Enabling Digital Twin Mode

-Digital Twin mode is controlled by the `avd_digital_twin_mode` Ansible root-level variable.
-This is a boolean that tells AVD to generate Digital Twin artifacts instead of production artifacts.
+Digital Twin mode is controlled by the `avd_digital_twin_mode` variable.
+This is a boolean setting that tells AVD to generate Digital Twin artifacts instead of production artifacts.

 **Key Points:**

 - When set to `true`, AVD generates configurations optimized for the Digital Twin environment
 - When set to `false` or not set (default), AVD generates standard production configurations
 - The same fabric variables are used for both production and Digital Twin runs
-- Digital Twin-specific settings in fabric variables (under `digital_twin` Ansible root-level variable) are only applied when `avd_digital_twin_mode` is `True`
+- Digital Twin-specific settings in fabric variables (under `digital_twin`) are only applied when `avd_digital_twin_mode` is `true`

 **Example:**